penumbra-zone/penumbra/docs/protocol/src/concepts/governance.md

 To do this, they create a transaction with a `Vote` description.
 This description identifies the validator $v$ and the proposal, proves spend authority over a note recording $y$ `dPEN(v)`, and reveals the note's nullifier.
-Finally, it proves vote consistency $y = x_y + x_n + x_a + x_v$, produces a new
+Finally, it proves vote consistency $y = x_y + x_n + x_a$, produces a new
 note with $y$ `dPEN(v)`, and includes $\operatorname{Enc}_D(x_i)$, an encryption of the vote weights to the validators' decryption key.

 The proof statements in a `Vote` description establishing spend authority over the note are almost identical to those in a `Spend` description.
 However, there are two key differences.
-First, rather than proving that the note was included in a recent state commitment tree state, it always uses the root of the note commitment tree at the time that voting began, establishing that the note was not created after voting began.
-Second, rather than checking the note's nullifier against the global nullifier set and marking it as spent, the nullifier is checked against a snapshot of the nullifier set at the time that voting began (establishing that it was unspent then), as well as against a per-proposal nullifier set (establishing that it has not already been used for voting).
+First, rather than checking the note's nullifier against the global nullifier set and marking it as spent, the nullifier is checked against a snapshot of the nullifier set at the time that voting began (establishing that it was unspent then), as well as against a per-proposal nullifier set (establishing that it has not already been used for voting).
 In other words, instead of marking that the note has been spent in general, we only mark it as having been spent in the context of voting on a specific proposal.
+Second, the ZK proof additionally proves that the note was created before the proposal started, and the stateful checks ensure that it was not spent after the proposal started.

 This change allows multiple proposals to be voted on concurrently, at the cost of linkability.
 While the same note can be used to vote on multiple proposals,